 See more In-depth

-- Diabetes and me: Eat right.
-Centers for Disease Control and Prevention. http://www.cdc.gov/diabetes/consumer/eatright.htm.
-Accessed April 5, 2011.
+- Diabetes and mental health.
+Centers for Disease Control and Prevention. https://www.cdc.gov/diabetes/managing/mental-health.html.
+Accessed March 24, 2020.

-- What you need to know about eating and diabetes.
-National Institute of Diabetes and Digestive and Kidney Diseases. http://diabetes.niddk.nih.gov/dm/pubs/eating_ez/index.htm.
-Accessed April 5, 2011.
+- Insulin, medicines, and other diabetes medications.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/insulin-medicines-treatments.
+Accessed March 24, 2020.